Find Affordable College Courses

 Boiling Springs, NC

-Gardner - Webb University ranked #10 on this year’s Most Popular Allied Health Professions Master’s Degree Schools in North Carolina list.
+Gardner - Webb University did quite well in this year’s ranking of the most popular places for allied health professions students to get a master’s degree.
+It came in at #10 on the list.
 Located in the town of Boiling Springs, Gardner - Webb is a private not-for-profit college with a small student population.

 Women make up 74% of the allied health majors at the school.